 - The larger the market, i.e. the greater the production of goods and services, the higher the demand for labour to produce the required goods and services.

-- Number of industries: The higher the numbers of industries that produce the needed goods and services, the higher demand for labour.
+- Number of industries: The higher the number of industries that produce the needed goods and services, the higher demand for labour.

 - Wage rate or price of labour: demand for labour by employers de on the price at which labour is of offered for sale (by workers).
-If labour is willing to take a low wage rate, the demand labour will be high.
+If labour is willing to take a low wage rate, the demand for labour will be high

-- Availability of other factors production: If other factors production such as land and capital available in large quantity to produce required goods and services, there be a corresponding high demand labour
+- Availability of other factors production: If other factors production such as land and capital available in large quantities to produce required goods and services, there be a correspondingly high demand for labour

-- Efficiency of labour: If the efficiency labour is high, there would be propensity for employers to engage labour and vice versa.
+- The efficiency of labour: If the efficiency of labour is high, there would be the propensity for employers to engage labour and vice versa.

 - Demand for goods and services: demand for goods and services in a country can stimulate an increase in demand for labour.

-- State of employment: The state of employment determines the demand labour.
+- State of employment: The state of employment determines the demand for labour.
 If the economy

 - has reached full employment, there will be little or no demand for labour but if it is employment,

-- there will be need demand for more labour.
+- there will be a need demand for more labour.

 SUPPLY OF LABOUR

-Definition: Supply of labour may be defined as the number of people of working age employment at a particular time and wage rate.
-In other words, supply of labour can be referred to as the services of available in the labour market.
+Definition: Supply of labour may be defined as the number of people of working age employed at a particular time and wage rate.
+In other words, the supply of labour can be referred to as the services of available in the labour market.